celtiberian/meteor-ionic2-angular2-boilerplate/README.md

 - Install the 'JetBrains IDE Support' extension in Chrome.
 - click Run or Debug.

+## Debug Mobile App with a Browser

+- `cd <project root folder>/.mobile`
+- `ionic serve`
+- Open the browser at `http://localhost:8100`
+- Open Development Tools to inspect the source code
+- You'll see your sources and will be able to place breakpoints, etc.

 ## Profile

+This section is Work In Progress.

 - `meteor add v8-profiler`
 - `meteor shell`